Schoodic Peninsula Acadia National Park

 - Printing a map of Schoodic Peninsula before you arrive can save cell data — service can be spotty along the loop road.

-Frazer Point - Schoondic Peninsula Acadia National Park
+Frazer Point - Schoodic Peninsula Acadia National Park

 Schoodic Institute at Acadia